 Rajmachi road is a loosely-based gravel dirt track located in Sahyadri’s rugged mountains and is frequented with a hustle-bustle of trekkers and bikers.
 This steep road leads to the forts of Shrivardhan and Manaranjan.

 The surface of the road is gravel and includes several hairpins.
-In rainy season you have to be more careful as waterfalls are dangerous, making the road slippery and difficult for bikers to ride safely.
+In the rainy season you have to be more careful as waterfalls are dangerous, making the road slippery and difficult for bikers to ride safely.

 The legend goes like this – Several years ago, a truck driver accompanied by his cleaner was heading to Leh from Manali when their truck broke down.
 It was the last truck, and the route was closed due to heavy snowing.
 After waiting for several hours, the driver decided to walk down to the nearby village for help.
 Since the truck had cargo and the cleaner was also not well, he decided to leave behind the cleaner and go.
 After reaching a village, he could only manage to make a call to Manali for help.
 Meanwhile, snowfall increased, leaving the truck and the cleaner stranded for several days.
 The cleaner eventually died of thirst and hunger.
 A year later, passersby started narrating the story of a beggar who would beg for water.
-Soon the word spread and people still believe the ghost of that cleaner is there at the Gata Loops, making this one of the 12 dangerous roads in India all the scarier.
+Soon, the word spread, and people still believe the ghost of that cleaner is there at the Gata Loops, making this one of India’s 12 dangerous roads all the scarier.

 Also known as Chirbitya-la, or Dungri La pass, Mana, located at an altitude of 18,192 ft., is arguably the highest vehicle-accessible pass in the world.
 The actual motorable road was constructed by BRO between the years 2005-2010 and is presently visible on Google Earth.
 Mana’s highest elevation can go up to 18,406 feet on the Indian side of the border.
 Mana is also the last village after which begins the old trade route to Tibet.